António Félix da Costa: 2019–20 season

-In 2019 Félix da Costa left Andretti and joined 2018-19 Teams' Champion DS Techeetah to race alongside defending champion Jean-Éric Vergne.
-He scored his first podium finish of the season in Santiago, finishing 2nd behind Maximilian Günther.
-He finished 2nd behind Mitch Evans in Mexico. da Costa's first win for DS Techeetah was in Marrakesh, which was the third biggest winning margin in Formula E history (11.427 seconds).
+In 2019, Félix da Costa left Andretti and joined 2018-19 Teams' Champion DS Techeetah to race alongside defending champion Jean-Éric Vergne.
+He scored his first podium finish of the season in Santiago, finishing second behind Maximilian Günther.
+He finished second behind Mitch Evans in Mexico.
+Félix da Costa's first win for DS Techeetah was in Marrakesh, which was the third biggest winning margin in Formula E history (11.427 seconds).

 Following the hiatus caused by the global COVID-19 pandemic, Félix da Costa put in a string of dominant performances at the Berlin Templehof Circuit, claiming two wins and a podium to seal the Drivers' title, while also securing the Constructors' Championship for DS Techeetah with two races remaining.
 As a result of his performance in the season, he received the Order of Merit from President Marcelo Rebelo de Sousa.